DavidLineman/overtime-app/README.md

 ## GEMs Used:

-- Adminstrate
+- Adminstrate - To set up administrator users
-- Devise
+- Devise - For User Authentication
 - Bourbon
-- Twilio
+- Twilio - for sms messaging
-- dotenv
+- dotenv - for password security
 - Pundit
+- Kaminari - for pagination

 ## General TODOS:

+- Implement AJAX for kaminari pagination

+- Fix SMS messaging, so that it is functional

 - Integrate validation for phone attribute in User:
   # No spaces or dashes